-Complete that is in TMS.
+Complete the Controlled Unclassified Information Security Program course that is in TMS.

-Locate and bookmark electronic locations of the above-stated reference material for personal use and future reference.
+Locate and bookmark the electronic locations of the above-stated reference material for personal use and future reference.
 Electronic copies can be found on the NRC external Web site in the Electronic Reading Room.

 Review the reference material to gain an understanding of the principles discussed in the evaluation criteria.